 Pricing: From $36/month (Starter) to $200/month (Business)

-Adalo revolutionizes how sales teams create custom solutions by enabling app development through visual drag-and-drop interfaces.
-The platform has achieved profitability while helping companies like Brazilian auction house Superbid process $800M in goods through custom-built applications.
+Adalo is an AI-powered app builder for database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play.
+The platform revolutionizes how sales teams create custom solutions by enabling app development through visual drag-and-drop interfaces described as "easy as PowerPoint."
+Adalo has achieved profitability while helping companies like Brazilian auction house Superbid process $800M in goods through custom-built applications.

 Pros: